 It remains to determine the probability $p$ that $u$ was in the sample that led to the choice of $v_0.\id{jump}$.
 Unlike for insertion, $p$ now depends on these two nodes.
 Let $J_1$ resp.\ $J_2$ be the sizes of the next- resp.\ jump-sublist \emph{before} deletion; recall that we store $J_1$ in $v_0.\id{nsize}$.
 Then $p$ is given by the following expression:

-In the case that the deleted node $u=v_0$, $v_1$ has become the new header, but its jump pointer now has the wrong distribution since $v_0$'s jump pointer no longer delimits its sample range.
+The correctness is best seen in a case-by-case argument, which we give below.
+But before we do that, we have to consider the case that the deleted node is $u=v_0$.
+Then $v_1$ has become the new header, but its jump pointer now has the wrong distribution since $v_0$'s jump pointer no longer delimits its sample range.
 But observe that $v_0$'s (old) sample range was exactly $v_1$'s new sample range plus $v_2$.
 Accordingly we only have to rebalance in case $v_2$ was part of the sample to select $v_0.\id{jump}$, which happens with probability $p=\frac{t}{J_1-1}$.
 Otherwise, we can conceptually impose $v_0$'s jump pointer on $v_1$, which is easily implemented by swapping their keys, and continue the cleanup recursively in the next-sublist, as if $v_1$ had been deleted.